Grande Armée: 1804–1806

 The Grande Armée was originally formed as L'Armée des côtes de l'Océan (Army of the Ocean Coasts) intended for the invasion of Britain, at the port of Boulogne in 1804.
-Following Napoleon's coronation as Emperor of the French in 1804, the Third Coalition was formed against him and the Grande Armée turned its sights eastwards in 1805.
-The army left Boulogne in late August and through a rapid marches, surrounded General Karl von Mack's isolated Austrian Army at the fortress of Ulm.
+Following Napoleon's coronation as Emperor of the French in 1804, the Third Coalition was formed against France and the Grande Armée turned its sights eastwards in 1805.
+The army left Boulogne in late August and through rapid marches, surrounded General Karl von Mack's isolated Austrian Army at the fortress of Ulm.
 The Ulm campaign, as it came to be known, resulted in 60,000 Austrian prisoners at the cost of just 2,000 French soldiers.
 By November, Vienna was taken but Austria refused to capitulate, maintaining an army in the field.
 In addition, its ally Russia had yet to commit to action.
 The war would continue for a while longer.
 Affairs were decisively settled on 2 December 1805 at the Battle of Austerlitz, where the numerically inferior Grande Armée routed a combined Russo-Austrian army led by Russian Emperor Alexander I. The stunning victory led to the Treaty of Pressburg on 26 December 1805, with the dissolution of the Holy Roman Empire the following year.

 The alarming increase of French power in Central Europe disturbed Prussia, which had remained neutral the previous year.
 After much diplomatic wrangling, Prussia secured promises of Russian military aid and the Fourth Coalition against France came into being in 1806.
 The Grande Armée advanced into Prussian territory with the famed bataillon-carré (battalion square) system, whereby corps marched in close supporting distances and became vanguards, rearguards, or flank forces as the situation demanded, and decisively defeated the Prussians at Jena and Auerstedt, both fought on 14 October 1806.
 After a legendary pursuit, the French took 140,000 prisoners and killed and wounded roughly 25,000.
 Marshal Louis-Nicolas Davout's III Corps, the victors at Auerstedt, received the honours of marching into Berlin first.
 Once more, the French had defeated an enemy before its allies could arrive, and once more, this did not bring peace.